VertaAI/modeldb/README.md

 ![image](doc-resources/images/modeldb-architecture.png)

-- **ModelDB Client** developed in Python which can instantiated in the user's model building code and exposes functions to log related information to ModelDB.
+- **ModelDB Client** available in Python and Scala which can instantiated in the user's model building code and exposes functions to store information to ModelDB.
 - **ModelDB Frontend**  developed in JavaScript and typescript is the visual reporting module of ModelDB.
 It also acts as an entry point for the ModelDB cluster.
   - It receives the request from client (1) and the browser and route them to the appropriate container.
   - The gRPC calls (2) for creating, reading,updating or deleting Projects, Experiments, ExperimentRuns, Dataset, DatasetVersions or their metadata are routed to ModelDB Proxy.